 In the plan review process, a Fire Protection Analyst evaluates an occupancy's accessibility for the general public and emergency vehicles, as well as fire hydrant location and building construction (new and renovation).
 He or she then checks for compliance with the Life Safety Code, the GA Accessibility Code, the State and International Fire Code, and any other applicable city ordinances.
 The Fire Marshal's office also reviews the plans and calculations for fire alarm, fire Sprinkler, and alternative fire protection systems in both commercial and residential applications; fire protection systems must be permitted separately from the main building permit (see the City of Marietta Sprinkler Ordinance for details).

-Building Permits are obtained through the Building Department on the second floor of City Hall located at 205 Lawrence Street NE.
+Building Permit applications are obtained through the Building Department on the second floor of City Hall located at 205 Lawrence Street NE.
 Fire protection system permits are issued by the Fire Department.

 Step 2 - Submit Building Plans to the Fire Department